 Each DPP SS shall have an X.509 certificate or the ability to be configured with one, that binds the DPP SS MAC Address or Name with its public key and has been signed by a trusted CA.

-Each DPP SS shall support both client and server TLS v1.3 for authentication and key management.
+Transport Layer Security (TLS) v1.3 handshake shall be used to authenticate the communicating peers, negotiate cryptographic algorithms and establish shared keying materials.
+Each DPP SS shall support both client and server TLS v1.3 handshake.

 If TLS authentication fails, the DPP SS shall terminate the association with that peer.

-At minimum, a DPP SS shall support the following TLS v1.3 cipher suites options:
+During TLS handshake, the DPP SSs shall negotiate the following cryptographic suites :

 Key exchange: Elliptic Curve Diffie-Hellman (ECDH) [RFC 4492] or ephemeral Elliptic Curve Diffie-Hellman (ECDHE)

-Authentication: Elliptic Curve Digital Signature Algorithm (ECDSA)
+Authentication signature: a DPP shall support Elliptic Curve Digital Signature Algorithm (ECDSA).
+Additional authentication signature algorithms are optional.

-Encryption: AES-128 or AES-256

-Message authentication: HMAC-SHA256, HMAC-SHA384 and HMAC-SHA512.
+Encryption: if preconfigured to encryption, a DPP SS shall support at minimum AES-128.

+Message authentication: if preconfigured to message authentication, a DPP SS shall support at minimum HMAC-SHA256.

+During TLS negotiation the following keys shall be derived:

+Handshake secret and Master secret

+If configured to encryption: Client Application Traffic secret.
+The key shall be used to encrypt and decrypt traffic from both sides.

+If configured to message authentication: MAC Key.
+The key shall be used to calculate message authentication code over all fields in Control messages, and PDU not including the HMAC field itself.

 Upon entering Associate state, the DPP SS shall start mTLS session with its peer.
 If configured to Server TLS mode, the DPP SS shall operate as mTLS (mutual TLS) server; if configured to Client TLS mode, the DPP SS shall operate as mTLS client; Otherwise, the DPP SS shall compare its own MAC address with the MAC address of its peer and shall operate as a mTLS server if its MAC address is higher than the peer DPP SS’s MAC address, otherwise, it shall operate as a mTLS client.

-When operating as a TLS server, if the DPP SS does not receive a ClientHello message within TBD msec after beginning operating as a TLS server, association fails and the DPP SS shall terminate the association with the peer.
+When operating as a TLS server, if the DPP SS does not receive a ClientHello message within the preconfigurable value of Wait for ClientHello Timeout after beginning operating as a TLS server, association fails and the DPP SS shall terminate the association with the peer.

 A DPP SS operating as mTLS server, shall include in the ServerHello optional fields: Certificate, CertificateRequest and CertificateVerify, to support mutual authentication.